 Sascha Mikloweit - MAstar

 Awarded by AXISweb in June 2010.
 Selected by Gill Hedley.
-Gill Hedley is an independent curator, writer and consultant on contemporary visual arts. end of year exhibition Central St Martin's MA show, selected as the AXISweb MA star of the year Sascha Mikloweitartist
+Gill Hedley is a writer, an independent curator and a consultant on contemporary visual arts. end of year exhibition Central St Martin's MA show, selected as the AXISweb MA star of the year Sascha Mikloweitartist

 SECOND AS ... was a site specific installation by Sascha Mikloweit for the 2010 MA at Central St Martin’s.